mie-lab/trackintel/docs/modules/preprocessing.rst

 for which reason we often want to smoothen them.

 .. autofunction:: trackintel.preprocessing.triplegs.smoothen_triplegs

+From staypoints and triplegs, we can generate trips that summarize all movement and all non-essential actions (e.g., waiting) between two relevant activity staypoints.

 .. autofunction:: trackintel.preprocessing.triplegs.generate_trips

-The extraction of triplegs in `generate_trips` follows this algorithm:
+The function `generate_trips` follows this algorithm:

 .. image:: /_static/tripalgorithm.png
    :scale: 100 %